 Unnecessary, and even potentially harmful.
 That’s my opinion of sugar detoxes.

-This isn’t a new fad but seems to be making a huge comeback.
+This isn’t a new fad, but it seems to be making a huge comeback.
 The promised benefits from a sugar detox include losing weight, higher energy, better sense of well-being, and more.
 Who wouldn’t be tempted by that, right?

-But as we’ve covered before, I think you should avoid detoxes and cleanses, and sugar is no different.
+But as we’ve covered before, you should avoid detoxes and cleanses, and sugar is no different.

 1) Can actually lead to weight gain.

-This one is going to confuse people because one of the main reasons to do a sugar detox is to lose weight.
+This one is going to confuse people because one of the main reasons people do a sugar detox is to lose weight.